Separation of Learning and Control for Cyber-Physical Systems: Problem Formulation

-To address these challenges, our framework is founded at the intersection of control theory and learning by combining offline model-based control with online learning approaches.
+To address these challenges, our framework aims at separating the control and learning tasks which eventually allows us to combine offline model-based control with online learning approaches.
 In particular, we aim at identifying a sufficient information state for the CPS that takes values in a time-invariant space, and use this information state to derive separated control strategies.
 Separated control strategies are related to the concept of separation between the estimation of the information state and control of the system.
-An important consequence of this separation is that for any given choice of control strategies and a realization of the system's variables until time $t$, the information states of the system at future times do not depend on the choice of the control strategy at time $t$ but only on the realization of the control at time $t$ \cite{Kumar1986}.
+An important consequence of this separation is that for any given choice of control strategies and a realization of the system's variables until time $t$, the information states of the system at future times do not depend on the choice of the control strategy at time $t$ but only on the realization of the control at time $t$; see \cite{Kumar1986}.
 Thus, the future information states are separated from the choice of the current control strategy.
 By establishing separated control strategies, we can derive offline the optimal control strategy of the system with respect to the information state, which might not be precisely known due to model uncertainties or complexity of the system, and then use learning methods to learn the information state online while data are added gradually to the system in real time.